blaise98-dev/Hack2Hire_TestTech_DataScience_63/README.md

 # databeez_test_hack2hire

 ## Description
-This repository contains the code and resources for the `databeez_test_hack2hire` project.
+- This repository contains the code and resources for the `databeez_test_hack2hire` project.
+- The dataset used is the German Credit Risk Dataset, a standard benchmark in credit risk modeling.
+It consists of 1,000 instances and 10 variables(9 features and 1 label).
+-  This project leverages machine learning algorithms to analyze features such as  duration, credit amount,housing,checking account,saving account, sex, job, age, and purpose of credit.The system predicts whether a loan applicant is at "good risk" or "bad risk".

+- Exploratory Data analysis report before preprocessing: [Link Text](./credit_risk_germany_data_profiling_report.html)
+- Exploratory Data analysis report after preprocessing: [Link Text](./preprocessed_credit_risk_germany_data_profiling_report.html)
+- The training was made on many classification algorithms and the best model is XGBOOST model with accuracy of 78%.
+- Deployed application can be accessed on [Link Text](https://hack2hiretesttechdatascience63.streamlit.app/)

 ## Table of Contents
 - [Installation](#installation)